NCERT Notes Class 11 Accountancy Chapter 8 & 9: Financial Statements

 Goods purchased but omitted to be recorded Purchases A/c……….Dr.To creditors A/cAdded to purchases on the debit side Added to creditors on the liabilities side

-This brings us to the end of this blog on financial statement class 11 study and revision notes.
-Even though both the chapters are lengthy, notes help us in memorizing the important parts.
+This brings us to the end of this blog on the financial statement class 11 study and revision notes.
+Even though both chapters are lengthy, notes help us memorise the important parts.
 Are you worried about selecting the right stream after class 12th?
 If you are looking for a career that perfectly suits you, get in touch with our Leverage Edu experts and sign up for a free session today!

 Leave a Reply